This argument says the transient or contingent change of the world requires the a non contingent source.

 What we have here is more a argument from insecurity than facing facts.

 Is the cosmos contingent?

 Is the cosmos contingent?
-It might turn out the our universe, the small reality we live in is impermanent, but the cosmos may be infinite, without begging or end.
+It might turn out that our universe, the small reality we live in, is impermanent, but the cosmos may be infinite without beginning or end.

 Failed to exist?